Frequently Asked Questions

 How do I know if the data I want for my project is available at BLS?

-You are encouraged to contact the subject area experts listed above to determine the availability of data and the feasibility of your project prior to submitting your proposal.
+You are encouraged to contact the subject area experts listed on the contact page to determine the availability of data and the feasibility of your project prior to submitting your proposal.
 You can contact the Research Economist for the office that produces the data you are interested in using.
 This individual will be knowledgeable on the data set and happy to discuss the proposal with you.

 When should I apply?